How to Build Energy and Manage it for Work in the AI Era

 • but rather alternate between intensive effort and recovery

-• this is a concept formed by Jim Loehr and Tony Schwartz known as oscillation [7]
+• this alternating concept formed by Jim Loehr and Tony Schwartz is known as oscillation [7]

 This flexible, goal-driven discipline allows you to push when you're high-energy and slow down to recover when tired, preserving your strength for the long run.
 To apply the concept of "oscillation" in your workspace.